RAF Leuchars: Cold War

 Leuchars remained an active station to the end of the war, concentrating on anti-submarine and anti-shipping strikes.
 With the contraction of the RAF in peacetime, life at Leuchars returned to a more gentle pace, hosting a school for general reconnaissance and the St Andrews University Air Squadron complete with de Havilland Tiger Moth.
-In May 1950 Leuchars entered the jet age as it passed from Coastal to RAF Fighter Command and Gloster Meteor of No. 222 Squadron made the station their new home.
+In May 1950 Leuchars entered the jet age as it passed from Coastal to RAF Fighter Command and Gloster Meteors of No. 222 Squadron made the station their new home.
 1950 also saw No. 43 Squadron arrive at Leuchars from RAF Tangmere with their Meteors, the start of a long-lasting association between the base and the 'Fighting Cocks'.

 In July 1954, No. 43 Squadron converted to the new Hawker Hunter F.1 becoming the first squadron in the entire Royal Air Force to operate the type.
 No. 43 Squadron upgraded to Hunter FGA.9s in 1960 and were shortly relocated away to Cyprus the following year.
 No. 23 Squadron arrived in March 1963, equipped with all-weather Gloster Javelin FAW.9s.
 Leuchars' air-sea rescue services upgraded to Westland Whirlwind helicopters in 1964.
 The University Air Squadron was equipped with the de Havilland Chipmunk.